| The Case for a National Individual Investment

 the natural inheritance, which, as a right, belongs to every man, over

 and above property he may have created, or inherited from those who did.
+What Paine is basically saying is that in the "natural state", prior to

 the establishment of property rights, everyone had equal access to the land.